 Along with national expansion and industry leading grow operations, The Clinic also contributes to charity.
 In 2010, The Clinic held its first annual Charity Classic Golf Tournament to help raise money for the MS Society.
-This not only provided a huge positive impact on the MS Society’s research, it also broadened The Clinic’s patient base.
+This not only provided a huge positive impact on the MS Society’s research, it also broadened The Clinic’s consumer base.
 “People saw that we were not just business minds, but good people.”
 Ryan elaborates.
 “MS has been a big focus for us for a long time.
 It was a core group of us who went to school together that decided to start The Clinic.
 One of our good friend’s father passed away from progressive MS. His experience through that allowed us the opportunity to get involved in events for MS. The money we saw being raised was exciting.”
 Ryan continued.
 “When we started this company, we were already involved in charitable work so we decided to start a golf tournament to raise money for the MS Society.”

 Six years later it continues strong, each year growing a larger base of sponsors and raising over $100,000.
 The last few years it was held at City Park Golf Course and this year will be held at Arrowhead Golf Course, Friday August 26th at 9:00AM.
 “We created this tournament as a community event within the industry and to raise as much money for MS research as humanly possible.”

 Knowing the impressive history of The Clinic, they are nowhere close to slowing down.
 “With this new flagship location, we want to be on the forefront of creating an atmosphere that leaves consumers and patients alike feeling comfortable, safe, and wanting to return.”
 Ryan states as we sit in their newly renovated Colorado Boulevard store, located at 2020 S. Colorado Blvd in Denver.
-The main importance is how the consumers and patients feel walking in.
+The main importance is how the consumers feel walking in.
 Ryan and his team look forward to continuing this new design in the rest of their locations.